BlaXun/Random-Dungeon-Generator-GMS-2.3/README.md

 * Returns a generic ds_grid with information about the dungeon layout.
 This can be used in ANY Game Maker Studio Project and even outside of such projects

 <h1>Samples</h1>
-These are some random dungeons generated using the provided sample chamber sprites.
+These are some random dungeons generated using the provided sample chamber sprites.<br/>
 The results shown here are drawn pixel-by-pixel using the underlying ds_grid. <br/>

 <img src="./Sample1.png"/> <img src="./Sample3.png" width="251" height="139"/>